 Worse than an oil spill

-New exhibition raises questions about Clovelly Beach concreting “Worse than an oil spill” This is how Professor Gee Chapman describes the impact of armouring Australia’s coastline, including the concreting of Clovelly Beach.
+New exhibition raises questions about Clovelly Beach concreting “Worse than an oil spill” This is how Professor Gee Chapman describes the impact of armouring Australia’s coastline.
 Prof Chapman is a global expert on the environmental impact of artificial shorelines.
-She will be opening my exhibition The Dying Bay at GalleryEast, Clovelly on August 24.
+She opened my exhibition The Dying Bay at GalleryEast, Clovelly on August 24, 2017.

 “Hundreds of species may have disappeared from the intertidal shores by covering the habitat with concrete,” Professor Chapman says.
 “An oil spill is a transient event.
 An oil spill looks terrible, but the number of animals killed is not usually excessive and populations can soon recover.
 When you remove habitat, including intertidal rocky shores, habitat for many species has gone and it has gone forever.”